kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 So we agreed to set up a small team to build out some tests.
 We chose to initially use [Jepsen](https://jepsen.io/) for a chaos engineering tool - we had some familiarity with Clojure, and it seemed like a good tool for our planned iterative approach; we also used the [Yahoo Cloud Serving Benchmark](https://en.wikipedia.org/wiki/YCSB) for some load testing, though this article is mostly focusing on the Jepsen tests.

+### A warning about applying these results too literally

+My goal here is to talk about approaches and things to try.
+I'm not trying to say "You should do X with MongoDB"!
+This project was a couple of years ago - the particular results may depend on which version of MongoDB you run, on which client libraries you use, on what patterns of usage you have, and on what network topology you use.

+So don't act on any of my specific conclusions here - test things yourself, and find out what works in your environment.

 ### What is Jepsen?

 Jepsen is an [open source](https://github.com/aphyr/jepsen) systems testing library, written in Clojure by Kyle Kingsbury aka [Aphyr](https://aphyr.com/about).
 It allows you to set up a distributed system, run a bunch of destructive operations against that system, and verify that the history of those operations make sense.